HaNaK0/ggsweep/README.md

 A small minesweeper game written in rust using GGEZ

 ---
-All assets and fonts by kenney https://kenney.nl
+Flag sprite and font by kenney https://kenney.nl
+Mine sprite by me!